 When my child sees red, he sees RED.
 Fellow parents of strong-willed kiddos know what I am talking about, because, chances are, you’ve seen the downstairs brain hijack, too.
 They want what they want and they have no qualms about locking horns with you to get it.
-And when they are met with a boundary or an answer that pushes against what they desire, they down-spiral into full-on attack mode - hitting, kicking, yelling, spitting, and even destroying their path like a little tornado.
+And when they are met with a boundary or an answer that pushes against what they desire, they spiral downwards into full-on attack mode - hitting, kicking, yelling, spitting, and destroying everything in their path like a little tornado.

 The first time this happened in our home, I just stood there dumbfounded wondering, “What the hell is this?
 What do I do here? … Wow, I didn’t know he could kick that high.”